ClickHouse/clickhouse-fivetran-destination/docs/overview.md

 ### Retries on network failures

-The destination app will retry transient network errors using the exponential backoff algorithm.
+The ClickHouse destination retries transient network errors using the exponential backoff algorithm.
 This is safe even when the destination inserts the data, as any potential duplicates are handled by SharedReplacingMergeTree, either during background merges or with `SELECT FINAL`.

 ## Preview limitations

 - Adding, removing or modifying primary key columns is not supported yet.
-- Custom ClickHouse settings configuration (for example, for `CREATE TABLE` statements) are not supported yet.
+- The custom ClickHouse settings configuration (for example, for the `CREATE TABLE` statements) is not supported yet.